bireme/proethos2/doc/how-to/how-to-install-proethos2-in-windows.md

 The system comes with pre-stablished configuration.
 But, if you want to change or customize your instalation, make login as an admin role and access `System Management > Configurations`.

-__NOTE:__: As of version 1.5.0, there have been major changes in the system (oauth2 authentication and database encryption) that require further configuration adjustments.
+__NOTE:__ As of version 1.5.0, there have been major changes in the system (oauth2 authentication and database encryption) that require further configuration adjustments.
 If you want to use a system version with fewer features, but with easier installation, just install any release <= 1.4.0

 That's it!